I enjoy writing, quilting, and combining my passion for each to help others!

-Driftwood art is popular in the home décor stores right now.
-It's also a popular "pin" on Pinterest with pictures of all sorts of items you can buy or make, made out of driftwood or beach wood as it is also sometimes known.
+Driftwood art is popular in home décor stores right now.
+It's also a popular "pin" on Pinterest, with pictures of all sorts of items you can buy or make made out of driftwood, or beach wood, as it is also sometimes called.

 If you are a fan of driftwood art, you could go out and buy a piece for your home.
-Or, if you feel like getting a little creative, a little inspired, you could make your own.
+Or, if you feel like getting a little creative, you could make your own.

 Making a Driftwood Mirror

 A driftwood mirror not only looks great, but it is also obviously functional.